PR0M3TH3AN/SeedPass/README.md

 2. **Follow the Prompts:**

-   - **Enter Your Password:** This password is crucial as it is used to decrypt your parent seed and, subsequently, your password index from Nostr.
+   - **Enter Your Password:** This password is crucial as it is used to decrypt your parent seed and, subsequently, your seed index data from Nostr.
    - **Select an Option:** Navigate through the menu by entering the number corresponding to your desired action.

    Example menu: